-A Q&A with Aldo Steinfeld – pioneer in solar fuels research
+An interview with Aldo Steinfeld – a pioneer in solar fuels research using solar thermochemistry

-Aldo Steinfeld, a professor at ETH Zurich, has been systematically developing the technologies for the production of solar fuels over several decades.
-At a time when concentrated solar power (CSP) was first attempted as an electricity producer, Steinfeld’s lab was already performing fundamental research on solar fuels production from water and CO2.
+Aldo Steinfeld, a professor at ETH Zurich, has been systematically developing the technologies for the production of solar fuels using thermochemistry – chemical reactions heated by solar mirrors – over several decades.
+At a time when concentrated solar power (CSP) was first attempted as an electricity producer, Steinfeld’s lab was already performing fundamental research on solar fuel production with sunlight, water, and carbon dioxide.

-Many of his former doctoral and Master students now work at Synhelion and Climeworks, the two spinoff companies that emerged from his lab and are scaling-up the technologies.
+Many of his former doctoral and Master’s students now work at Synhelion and Climeworks, the two spinoff companies that emerged from his lab and are scaling up the technologies.
 Synhelion is already planning the commissioning of the world’s first industrial solar tower fuel plant in 2023, and SWISS announced it will be the first airline to fly with their solar kerosene.
 We have covered Synhelion’s emergence here at SolarPACES, since 2017.

 (Like CSP for power generation, a solar fuels refinery utilizes the highly concentrated heated sunlight reflected off a solar field of mirrors up to a solar receiver.
 Then that heat is used directly in a chemical reactor to drive the conversion of water and CO2 to make jet fuel or other synthetic drop-in fuels.)